 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Mahoney, Daniel Paul, "Pennsylvania's municipal labor market before and after the enactment of the Municipal Pension Plan Funding Standard and Recovery Act: An empirical study" (1990).
 Business Administration - Dissertations.
-Paper 69.
+69.